tino/pyFirmata/README.rst

     >>> board.analog[0].read()
     0.661440304938

-In order to get the data at the given sampling rate you can register a callback handler::
+In order to get the data at the given sampling interval register a callback handler::

     >>> board.analog[0].register_callback(myCallback)

-where myCallback(data) is then called every time when data has been received and is timed by the arduino itself so is very precise of up about 100Hz sampling rate.
+where myCallback(data) is then called every time when data has been received and is timed by the arduino itself.

 If you use a pin more often, it can be worth it to use the ``get_pin`` method of the board.
 It let's you specify what pin you need by a string, composed of